lgbt-foundation/whitepaper/whitepaper.md

 ## Notes on the layout

   * The overall layout of the white paper is rather a brochure than a technical paper.
 We will release a more technical _yellow paper_ and a more traditional whitepaper layout later.
 Alternatively, we could call this one the Pink Paper :)
+  * Please use a smaller font for the legal disclaimer, so it's not as prominent as the rest.
   * Embrace white space
+  * Footnote int-1 used twice on purpose
   * Each H1 headline (UPCASE headlines) start a new page, ideally in a visually distinguishable fashion
   * Each blockquote is either a quote when in _italic_ or a pullquote when **bold**
   * All images need to list the source and may have a caption